Louis le Brocquy Táin illustrations: Kinsella-le Brocquy Táin editions

 The Táin, Dolmen Edition IX (Dublin: Dolmen Press, 1969).
 Limited edition of 1,750 copies (incl.
 50 Deluxe copies).
-133 black and white lithographic brush drawings on paper made by Swiftbrook Paper Mills, Co.
-Dublin, reproduced by line block, The National Engraving Company.
+133 black and white lithographic brush drawings on paper made by Swiftbrook Paper Mills, County Dublin, reproduced by line block, The National Engraving Company.
 Printed by Liam Browne, Dolmen Press, Dublin, bound by Hely Thom, Dublin.
 Designed by Liam Miller, the text appears in fourteen- and ten-point Pilgrim with Perpetua and Felix titles.
 Tall octavo, black cloth boards, stamped in white in a design by the artist, illustrated dust-jacket.
 Housed in publisher's slipcase with papered boards illustrated in a design by the artist.

 The Táin, Deluxe Edition, Dolmen Edition IX (Dublin: The Dolmen Press, 1969).
 Limited to 50 numbered copies, signed by author, artist and designer on colophon.
-133 black and white lithographic brush drawings on paper specially made by Swiftbrook Paper Mills, Co.
-Dublin, reproduced by line block, The National Engraving Company.
+133 black and white lithographic brush drawings on paper specially made by Swiftbrook Paper Mills, County Dublin, reproduced by line block, The National Engraving Company.
 Printed by Liam Browne, Dolmen Press, Dublin.
 An extra suit of ‘Warp Spasm’ lithographic brush drawings on three consecutive opening pages.
 Bound by Desmond Smith, Irish University Press Bindery to a design by Liam Miller.
 Vermilion oasis Niger goatskin, boards stamped in gold on front and back in a design by the artist.
 It is housed in a black cloth boxed-case.

 The Táin, Hardback trade edition (Oxford/New York: O.U.P., in association with the Dolmen Press Limited, Dublin, 1970).
 This includes 33 illustrations photographically reduced from the original edition.
 It is enclosed by black cloth boards, stamped in white in a design by the artist with illustrated dust-jacket.

 The Táin, Paperback edition (O.U.P., Oxford/New York, 1972–2007).
 30 illustrations retained.
 Library Edition (Mountrath, Portlaoise: The Dolmen Press, in association with the University Press of Pennsylvania, 1985).
 108 illustrations were photographically reduced by 11%.
 It was printed and bound by Leinster Leader Ltd with black cloth over boards, stamped in white in a design by the artist with illustrated dust-jacket.